David Kamande, MSW, LCSW

 Abby received their Bachelor's and Master's degrees in Social Work from Indiana University South Bend and has spent the last couple of years working in gender-affirming care.
 Advocating for those in the LGBTQ2IA+ community at the micro, mezzo, and macro levels is a great passion that translates into their work in the local community through creating safe spaces for people to be who they are without judgment.

 Abby has experience working with adults and is looking to expand by working with children (ages 10 and up) and adolescents.
 They work from a trauma-informed framework, empower clients by recognizing their strengths, and emphasize whole-person care.
-Abby utilizes motivational interviewing as well as cognitive behavioral therapy with clients and enjoys opportunities for clients to engage in hands-on work with art and play therapies.
+Abby utilizes motivational interviewing, EMDR, as well as, cognitive behavioral therapy with clients and enjoys opportunities for clients to engage in hands-on work with art and play therapies.

 Abby is interested in working with clients in the LGBTQ2IA+ community, those with ADHD/ADD, and Autism Spectrum Disorder.